wp-plugins/posts-to-do-list/readme.txt

 5. That's it, done!

 == Changelog ==
+= 0.9.3 =
+* Fixed a bug which resulted in a fatal error due to PHP 5.4 incompatibility.
+Sorry!

 = 0.9.2 =
 * Updated the plugin URI, which pointed to a non-existent page.